History of the

 Faustine Dunn and Mary Wells Shelby were initiated in 1937.
 Also in 1937, Evelyn Easterly, Wilhelmina Simpson Robinson, Alpha Psi, and Lillie Lee, Beta Eta, were transferred to Beta Nu Omega.
 Two things of importance happened for Beta Nu Omega at the 1937 Boule in New Orleans.
 The Undergraduate Chapter, Beta Pi, was granted a charter and Portia Trenholm was elected as South Eastern Regional Director.
 Mary Wells Shelby, a member of Beta Nu Omega, sang at the Public Meeting of the Boule, which was held at Xavier University.

-The Chapter has grown from that humble seven (7) chapter members to two hundred (200) strong members.
+The Chapter has grown from that humble seven (7) chapter members to two hundred (200 plus) strong members.
 Through our outstanding leadership, we have received many honors and awards.
 Giving “service to all mankind” is our highest objective.

 [Excerpts taken from the History of Beta Nu Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated® - February 15, 1986.]